-We tend to associate the pyramid with the ancient Egyptians hence the mummie joke.
+We tend to associate the pyramid with the Ancient Egyptians, hence the mummy joke!

 A pyramid is a structure with triangular faces that meet at the top in a single point.

-Ancient Egyptians were clever people ..generally.... and left us a formula to work with to find the volume.
+Ancient Egyptians were clever people ..generally.... and left us a formula to use to find the volume:

 The base area could be any shape.
 You will need to know how to find the area of basic shapes such as square, rectangle, and triangle.

-To enter our examples you need to solve this
+To enter the examples, you need to solve this word puzzle:

 Toot and come in